 - A group, on the other hands, puts more of a focus on community.

 When users post to your Page, it gets stashed away under the “Community” tab.
 When they post in the group, on the other hand, it pops up and stays in the feed, center-stage, for other users to easily see and engage with.
-Groups also naturally invite more continual interaction and discussions, because that’s what they’re meant to do and users feel more comfortable.
+Furthermore, groups naturally invite more frequent interaction and discussions, because that’s what they’re meant to do, and users feel more comfortable.
 This is especially true if you express the desire for users to ask questions or share insights in the group description.